vandakdominik/Messenger-massage-unsender-removal/README.md

 (this code should be safe as far as i know but checking unknown code for safety is still good practice) HOW TO STOP: just reload the page (Ctrl + R)

-i just fixed a few lines of code so its up to date with new UI changes (i dont mind what you do with it BUT im NOT the original author) (if the autor has any issues with this repositary please contact me) (i likely won't maintain the project long term but if you submit changes i dont have issues with it)

 OTHER PROJECTS OF THIS KIND (not my):
 messenger: